drts01/notes/stackedit/star.md

    Reduced cost by over 100k/year and increased security posture.

 * Situation:
    The operation team was performing a lot of work manually.
-If there was any scripting, it was done with Bash script that were not shared or available for review.
+If there was any scripting, it was done with Bash script that were not shared or available for peer review and contributions.
 * Task:
+   As a developer on the team responsible for the services to provision the infrastructure, my role was meant to empower the operations team.
 * Action:
+   Organized
 * Result:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NDk5MDg4MywzNDc0NTE3NTUsLTg5MD
-MzNjY0MSwtMTk4MDk4MzA1NiwtMjExMTczNDMyM119
+eyJoaXN0b3J5IjpbNjMyODM2Njc2LDM0NzQ1MTc1NSwtODkwMz
+M2NjQxLC0xOTgwOTgzMDU2LC0yMTExNzM0MzIzXX0=
 -->